-- 1.1 The Agency shall submit a Monthly Programmatic Report to the Manager, together with the Invoice on or before the last day of the month following the month that during which Services were provided. - 1.2 The CDBG Program's Monthly Programmatic Report shall be submitted in accordance with the reporting requirements, attached to this Agreement as "Exhibit F," which shall include, but not be limited to, the following information: - (a) Total of unduplicated persons (Program participants) and households assisted: - (b) Income breakdown of households assisted; - (c) Number of female headed households assisted; - (d) Number of homeless persons and households assisted; - (e) Racial breakdown and ethnic background of assisted; and - (f) Description of Service(s) provided. - 1.3 The Agency shall submit an end of the fiscal year, close-out Programmatic Report containing the cumulative totals and characteristics of persons and households assisted, and type of Services provided.
+- 1.1 The Agency shall submit a Monthly Programmatic Report to the Manager, together with the Invoice on or before the last day of the month following the month during which Services were provided, or within one month after the Agreement execution date, whichever comes first. - 1.2 The CDBG Program's Monthly Programmatic Report shall be submitted in accordance with the reporting requirements, attached to this Agreement as "Exhibit F," which shall include, but not be limited to, the following information: - (a) Total of unduplicated persons (Program participants) and households assisted; - (b) Income breakdown of households assisted; - (c) Number of female headed households assisted; - (d) Number of homeless persons and households assisted; - (e) Racial breakdown and ethnic background of assisted; and - (f) Description of Service(s) provided. - 1.3 The Agency shall submit an end of the fiscal year, close-out Programmatic Report containing the cumulative totals and characteristics of persons and households assisted, and type of

+Services provided.
 In addition, the Agency must report on how the Project assisted in fulfilling Consolidated Plan goals and CDBG Program National Objectives through its accomplishments.